-DAY TOUR: PALEOLITHIC ART
+PALEOLITHIC ART DAY TOUR

 Lascaux IV is a triumph of renovation technology.
-Unlike other cave visits, Lascaux IV comprises different set designs, displays, state-of-the-art interactive workshops and immersive technology in order to bring history back to life.
-The designers wished to replicate authenticity, and the atmosphere within the restored cave is just like that of any cave: dark, humid and noiseless.
+Unlike other cave visits, Lascaux IV comprises different stagings, displays, state-of-the-art interactive workshops and immersive technology in order to bring history back to life.
+The designers wished to replicate authenticity and the atmosphere within is just like that of many great caves: humid, dark, and very quiet.

-Return to Sarlat after this visit.
+We return to Sarlat after this visit.

 This tour includes

-- Free Wifi access on Board.
+- Free Wifi access on board.

-- 8 passengers maximum per vehicle.
+- A maximum of eight passengers per vehicle.

-- Entrance fee for Lascaux IV.
+- Entrance fee for Lascaux IV Cave.

-- Entrance fee for Rouffignac cave.
+- Entrance fee for Rouffignac Cave.

-Pick up information
+Pick up information: